purunep/OperationalizingMachineLearning/starter_files/README.md

 ### Enable Application insights
 Application insights is a analytics tools to help us diagnose issues and to monitoring all of the service.
-We can enable application insights by running the python script "logs.py" as shown below
+We can enable application insights by UI or by running the python script.

 #### Code to enable Application insights